infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ## Conclusion

 In conclusion, building a scalable and efficient multi-tenant system on AWS requires careful planning and design.
 By using AWS CDK, we were able to define and provision our cloud infrastructure resources in a flexible and scalable way.
-Our approach to separating IAC code for networking and applications allowed us to maintain consistency and make changes more easily.
+Our approach to separating IaC code for networking and applications allowed us to maintain consistency and make changes more easily.
 We hope that this blog post has provided a useful example of how to use AWS CDK to build a multi-tenant system.

 We look forward to sharing more of our experiences in future blog posts with follow-up questions like below.